 Fifty-nine of the 246 people sickened in this outbreak got so sick they needed hospitalization.
 Other states with cases linked to this outbreak are: Arizona (50), Colorado (58), Connecticut (1), Hawaii (4), Idaho (3), Iowa (2), Illinois (1), Indiana (1), Kansas (1), Kentucky (1), Michigan (1), Massachusetts (1), Minnesota (2), Mississippi (1), Missouri (3), Montana (8), New Mexico (11), Nevada (13), Ohio (9), Oklahoma (6), Oregon (1), South Dakota (9), Texas (19), Utah (11), Washington (3), West Virginia (1), and Wyoming (5).

 Contact the Salmonella Team

-If you have an illness associated with this outbreak, contact Pritzker Hageman’s Salmonella Team.
-Or, call 1 (888) 377-8900 to start your free consultation.
+If you have an illness associated with this outbreak, contact Pritzker Hageman’s Salmonella Team to request a free consultation about a lawsuit.
+Or, call 1 (888) 377-8900.